Rao Hashim Khan: Career

-Thus having established a name for himself as a successful lawyer in the city and being one of the most prominent members of his tribe in the area, Zulfiqar Ali Bhutto invited him to contest on the ticket of the newly formed Pakistan People's Party in the 1970 elections.
+Thus having established a name for himself as a successful lawyer in the city and being one of the most prominent members of his tribe in the area, he was invited by Zulfiqar Ali Bhutto to contest on the ticket of the newly formed Pakistan People's Party in the 1970 elections.

 He was an elected member of Pakistan National Assembly thrice since 1970.
 He took part in the 1970 and 1977 elections and was victorious.
 In 1988 he was unable to secure his seat in the National Assembly, but was nominated Chairman of the Land Commission.
-In 1993 he emerged victorious again and was elected as Chairman of 10th PAC, Pakistan on 28 August 1995.
+In 1993 he emerged victorious again and was elected Chairman of 10th PAC, Pakistan on 28 August 1995.

 Later life, retirement, and death

 He lost in the 1997 elections.
 After the 2002 elections he retired from active politics and was succeeded by his sons Rao Mohammad Naseem Hashim and Rao Mohammad Jamil Hashim.
-He is father of 6 sons and 1 daughter.
+He was survived by six sons and one daughter.

-He died on Saturday July 14, 2012 and was buried in his native village in Pakpattan.
+He died on Saturday July 14, 2012 and was buried in his (Chak Bedi) native village in Pakpattan.